thomasbarkats/yasui/docs/en/reference/config.md

 ### createServer()

-Creates an HTTP server and starts listening automatically:
+Creates a server and starts listening automatically:

 ```typescript
 import yasui from 'yasui';